 Items for Pretend Play

 Giving items for pretend play doesn’t have to be expensive.
 Have old computer equipment laying around?
 Wrap up a keyboard and a mouse, along with some other safe office supplies so they can pretend to be at work.
-In any children’s museum we go to, the computer is always the most popular toy.
+Even different sized cardboard boxes can open a whole world of imagination where they travel to space or open their own grocery store,

 Continue Reading: 30 Genius Role Play Ideas with the best ideas for pretend play